cybersamx/react-recipes/nextjs/data-fetch/README.md

 ## useQuery

 We can use a third-party package called `react-query` along with `axios`.
-The combination allows a design pattern that makes the code much cleaner and robust in support the use case of this example.
+The combination allows a design pattern that makes the code cleaner and more robust in support the use case of this example.

+## useSWR

+Next.js provides a hook called `useSWR`, which has similar functionality as `useQuery`.
+It uses the same principle of hydrating a UI with data fetching using 3 possible states of data fetching, data loading, and error handling.

 ## Setup